R00tendo/ssb/README.md

 python3 ssb.py

 # Usage:
 --help   (not_necessary)    Displays the help page

 -h   (necessary)    Hostname to scan

---scan-type   (necessary)    Scan types: Validate, scan
+--scan-type   (necessary)    Scan types: Validate, light_scan, scan    Validate=validates if subdomain exists light_scan=service detection      scan=all of the mentioned + bruteforce

 -s   (necessary)    Subdomain find method: 1=Sublist3r 2=Wordlist 3=Only this domain

---dns-threads   (necessary)    The amount of threads that will validate subdomains
+--dns-threads   (not_necessary)    The amount of threads that will validate subdomains (default=10)

+--web-threads   (not_necessary)    The amount of threads that will be requesting files in the http discovery phase (works only with scan scan_type) (Default:40)

+-w   (not_necessary)    Wordlist (used with -s 2)

 # Features
 <img src="https://user-images.githubusercontent.com/72181445/153476377-b250f42b-b0c0-4153-bc58-e42a9146d960.png" width=200></img>